-Management and SEIU Local 721, mutually agree that safety and health conditions in employment in the County of Los Angeles are subject to the provisions of the Williams-Steiger Occupational Safety and Health Act of 1970 and the California Occupational Act of 1973.
+Management and Local 721 mutually agree that safety and health conditions in employment in the County of Los Angeles are subject to the provisions of the Williams-Steiger Occupational Safety and Health Act of 1970 and the California Occupational Health Act of 1973.

-Management and SEIU Local 721, mutually agree to establish a joint Health and Safety Committee to review health and safety problems, including but not limited to infectious disease control, their causes and prevention and Institutional Support Services ergonomic issues.
-The committee size shall be mutually agreed upon by the Union and Management.
-The committee shall meet on the dates and times mutually agreed upon.
+Management and Local 721 mutually agree to establish a joint Health and Safety Committee to review health and safety problems, including but not limited to infectious disease control, their causes and prevention.
+The Departmental Safety Representative or appropriate representative shall maintain accessible and complete first aid kits.
+The joint Committee shall ensure that such kits shall be distributed, as appropriate, among all departmental facilities, in all areas where bargaining unit members' work.
+The Committee shall consist of two (2) representatives appointed by the Union and two (2) representatives appointed by Management.
+The committee shall meet quarterly.